BMW XM Review & Prices

 There’s plenty of storage throughout and lots of passenger space, but the boot is a bit underwhelming

 Where the XM does very well is in the cabin.
-There’s lots of storage, with a large bin under the central armrest, a place for your phone under the dashboard with heated and cooled cup holders in front of it, and massive door bins that can hold a couple of bottles.
+You get lots of storage space, with a large bin under the central armrest, a place for your phone under the dashboard with heated and cooled cup holders in front of it, and massive door bins that can hold a couple of bottles each.

 Space in the back seats

 Being such a long car, you get some excellent leg room, even behind the bulky sports seats.
 Headroom is also brilliant, even though the roofline does slope a little towards the rear.
-Also with the car being so wide, sitting three across the rear won’t be too tricky.
+Also with the car being so wide, sitting three across the rear is a breeze.

 As with the front, door pockets are of a good size and you get aeroplane-style openings on the seat backs for laptops or other devices.
 There are two USB-C charging ports in the middle and even one in the seat backs to give them juice as well.
 You also get uncovered cupholders in the fold down armrest.